polymeerxyz/contracts/docs/litepaper.md

 The immutable, decentralized backbone that guarantees the system's integrity.

-- **Vault Contract (Type Script):** Secures campaign funds and enforces the rules of distribution and refunds.
-It is controlled by the Polymeer Admin but its rules are transparent and unchangeable.
+- **Vault Contracts (Lock & Type):** A pair of contracts that secure campaign funds.
+The `vault-lock` ensures only the Creator or Admin can initiate actions, while the `vault-type` enforces the rules for distribution, refunds, and capacity changes.
 - **Proof Contract (Type Script):** Governs the creation and single-use nature of a subscriber's on-chain proof, ensuring it cannot be double-spent.
-- **Distribution Contract (Lock Script):** A highly-efficient contract that secures sharded reward pools and processes thousands of concurrent claims by verifying Merkle proofs.
+- **Distribution Contracts (Lock & Type):** A powerful duo that enables scalable claims.
+The `distribution-lock` secures sharded reward pools by verifying claimant Merkle proofs.
+The `distribution-type` validates the accounting of every claim, ensuring the correct reward amount is paid and the shard's state is updated correctly.

 ### **3. How It Works: The Flow of Value**